banks1990/modular-music-visualizer/README.md

 #### High priority / now

-I'll be attempting to rewrite this project as things whilst not spaghetti code yet are becoming a bit hard and convoluted.
+I might attempt to rewrite this project in the future as things currently are becoming a bit convolutet, though not spaghetti code yet.

 - [ ] (30%) Progression bar (square, circle, pie graph?)